 Once you’ve determined that you have sales tax nexus in a state, you will need to register for a sales tax permit.

-What If You Are Just Getting Started?
+What If You Are Just Starting Your Business?

 If you are just getting started and don’t have a physical presence in the U.S you might not have sales tax nexus or need sales tax permits.
 However, you might be required to get sales tax permits so that you have resale certificates on file with your supplier.